altamino/landing/README.md

-# landing
-Landing page of AltAmino
+# AltAmino

+This is main page hosted on Cloudflare Pages.

+Yaaay!